Introduction to 'Leading and collaborating using online tools'

 In this lesson, we’ll explore how these online tools can help you lead your team and work with others.
 You’ll find out how different tools can help you manage tasks and work together.
 We also have top tips on how to get the most out of these tools.

-79%Workers use online collaboration tools for work
+Of workers use online collaboration tools for work.

 Gartner Opens in a new tab

-1 in 4work from both home and their workplace
+Work from both home and their workplace.

 Office for National Statistics Opens in a new tab